MicrosoftDocs/windows-dev-docs/hub/apps/get-started/intro-pack-dep-proc.md

   * The value "packagedClassicApp" indicates either a WinUI 3 app (Windows App SDK) or a Desktop Bridge app (Centennial).
 The difference is that a Centennial app runs in an AppContainer.
   * And "win32App" indicates any other kind of Win32 app (including an app packaged with external location).
 * Lastly, setting `uap10:RuntimeBehavior` to  "windowsApp" gives you a UWP app.

+For all of the options for the kinds of apps you can develop, see [Windows app development: options and features](/windows/apps/get-started/dev-options).

 ## Windows App SDK&mdash;framework-dependent or self-contained